Communication Studies: BS, BA

 Students receive a BS by completing all required courses in the major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.

-Since speech communication is a skill highly valued by employers, and communication is critical to many areas, speech majors can find careers in many areas.
+Since communication is a skill highly valued by employers, and communication is critical to many areas, Communication Studies majors can find careers in many areas.
 Graduates from the program are also well-prepared for graduate school or law school.
-Some of the careers speech majors commonly pursue include:
+Some of the careers Communication Studies majors commonly pursue include:

 - Communication consultant